 2, add the blocking code in the website that needs to block the mainland IP.

-Find the website that needs to block mainland IP in the Pagoda, click the setting behind it.
+Find the website that needs to block mainland IP in the Pagoda, click the setting at the back.

 Open Settings and add a code to block mainland IPs: